 Social media donors like messages that are specific and focus on the potential impact of their donation.
 For example, donors on social media would be more inspired by a message that says, “A donation of $5 would help feed a rescue animal for a week” as opposed to, “Your donation can make a difference for our humane society.”

 When developing messaging for donors on social media at the end of the year, consider how your donors make an impact.
-Think about how their dollars make your organization survive and grow.
-And then communicate this to your donors.
+Think about how their dollars make your organization thrive and grow.
+Then, communicate this to your donors.

 Trust me – they want to hear about their impact.